guyschvitz/dprtools/README.md

 ```

 ## `plotNAs`: Plot share of NA values by variable
 This is a simple function that plots the share of missing values in a data frame for each variable.
-Returns a bar plot with bars indicating share of missings (no bars: no missings).
+Returns a bar plot with bars indicating share of missings.

 ```r
 ## Create example dataframe with three random variables